-According to a 2017 survey by Kronos, Inc., 85 percent of nurses reported feeling fatigued by their work, and 63 percent said that they are currently experiencing burnout from their jobs.
+According to the Kronos survey, 85% of nurses reported feeling fatigued by their work, and 63% said that they are currently experiencing burnout from their jobs.
 Here are a few more statistics this survey uncovered regarding nurse burnout rates:

-- 93 percent reported feeling mentally and/or physically tired at the end of the workday.
+- 93% reported feeling mentally and/or physically tired at the end of the workday.

-- 90 percent of nurses said that they had considered leaving the hospital they worked at to find a different job with better work-life balance.
+- 90% of nurses said that they had considered leaving the hospital they worked at to find a different job with better work-life balance.

-- 56 percent of all respondents reported driving home drowsy after a shift; 12 percent actually pulled their vehicle off the road to get some rest.
+- 56% of all respondents reported driving home drowsy after a shift; 12% actually pulled their vehicle off the road to get some rest.

-- 44 percent were concerned that the level of care they could provide patients would suffer because of their fatigue.
+- 44% were concerned that the level of care they could provide patients would suffer because of their fatigue.

-- 37 percent of nurses said that they were worried about making a mistake at work; 11 percent admitted to making mistakes due to fatigue.
+- 37% of nurses said that they were worried about making a mistake at work; 11% admitted to making mistakes due to fatigue.

-- 28 percent admitted to calling in sick just so they could rest.
+- 28% admitted to calling in sick just so they could rest.